 These air requirements are based upon operation at an ambient temperature of 20°C and at sea level.
-Cooling conditions for the 3X3000A1 may be con-sidered satisfactory if the temperature of the anode cooler core and of the metal parts of the metal-to-glass reals is not allowed to avecad 150°C 4 convenient access. seals is not allowed to exceed 150°C. A convenient accessory for the measurement of these temperatures is "Tempilaq", a temperature-sensitive lacquer manufactured by the Tempil Corporation, 132 West 22nd St., New York 11.
-N. Y.
+Cooling conditions for the 3X3000A1 may be considered satisfactory if the temperature of the anode cooler core and of the metal parts of the metal-to-glass seals is not allowed to exceed 150°C. A convenient access-ory for the measurement of these temperatures is "Tempilaq", a temperature-sensitive lacquer manufactured by the Tempil Corpcration, 132 West 22nd St., New York 11, N. Y.